Local IPv6 Address Generator

 Ops!
 Error Try another valid IP.

 Generate local IPv6 addresses and lists.
-Deploy IPv6 network with ease with this IPv6 tool.
+Deploy the IPv6 network with ease with this local ipv6 generator.

 The tool helps the user to generate a local IPv6 address for use in your local environment.
 That proves very helpful when it comes to using IPv6 on local machines.